Enter the U.S. Highway 180 Virtual Tour:

 Petrified Forest National Park

-Whether by flood, fire or natural causes, a great Jurrasic forest fell and was buried eons ago.
-Erosion has once again uncovered these trees and after its discovery in modern times it became known as the Petrified Forest.
+Whether by flood, fire or natural causes, a great Jurrasic forest fell and was buried eons ago in what is now the deserts of Arizona.
+Erosion has once again uncovered these trees, now fossilized, and after its discovery in modern times it became known as the Petrified Forest.
 Park visitors view the trees today, petrified where they fell, laying in a desert setting among colored mounds of clay.

 The San Francisco Peaks